 Shame: The Devil on My Shoulder

 Rejection sensitive dysphoria causes feelings of guilt, shame, and rejection.
 This on top of your ADHD — and mixed in with the resulting anxiety or depression.
-I struggle with these feelings, and I’m here to say you are not alone — and you are not weak.
+I struggle with RSD, and I’m here to say you are not alone — and you are not weak.

 “Stop being so sensitive,” everyone told me when I was younger.
 “If you stop crying, they’ll stop teasing you.”

 I was the kid who couldn’t handle red marks on my homework, who melted down at any sign of criticism.
 I’d dissolve into tears.
 I’d sometimes stomp away.
 I’d curl up into myself and feel worthless, miserable, and guilty.
 The shame was overwhelming.
 It led to self-harm in my teens and early 20s.
 I could not cope with the normal slings and arrows of daily life.
 Everything bad was my fault.

 My psychiatrists thought I was depressed and put me on an SSRI.
 It didn’t help much, because I wasn’t depressed.
 Like so many women, I went through many diagnoses before my doctors finally hit on ADHD.
 I wasn’t manifesting depression or isolated anxiety issues.
 I was dealing with rejection sensitive dysphoria (RSD).

 RSD is a condition that the psychiatric community at large, and the ADHD community, is just beginning to understand.
 ADHD expert William Dodson, M.D., calls it “an extreme emotional sensitivity and emotional pain triggered by the perception — not necessarily the reality — that a person has been rejected, teased, or criticized by important people in his or her life.
 RSD can also be triggered by failing to meet [your own] or others’ high expectations.”